40843245/PhoneDevelopment/Android/with Java/widget/textview/text/related method/setTextColor.md

-# setText -- Set the text
+# setColor -- Set color of text
 ## Step
 To set the text, you have to access the TextView in LinearLayout tag in the file activity_main.xml.